 Each evening, we discussed two theses and everyone took a turn to facilitate a thesis, preparing two or three questions in advance and presenting them to the group.

 We found this discussion of the ten theses to be an excellent introduction to secular dharma, engaging both for beginners and for those with more experience of dharma practice.
 We intend to run another, similar, study group later.
 Sharing questions and ideas in a spirit of generous enquiry was very enjoyable for all participants, at times provocative and always interesting.

 Would you be interested in taking part in the next ten theses study group?
-If so, send us an email.
+If you might be, send us an email.